comet-dev/CometJS/README.md

 ### Build Status
 [![Build Status](https://travis-ci.org/comet-dev/CometJS.svg?branch=master)](https://travis-ci.org/comet-dev/CometJS) [![devDependency Status](https://david-dm.org/comet-dev/CometJS/dev-status.svg)](https://david-dm.org/mosesag0813/comet#info=devDependencies)[![Dependency Status](https://david-dm.org/comet-dev/CometJS.svg)](https://david-dm.org/mosesag0813/comet)

 What is CometJS?
-In simple terms, its an organized, simple-to-use framework.
+Its an organized,  multi-purpose framework.
 It is managable, and it is easy!
 Comet lets run your web application, and deploy it on the web. *Is there anything more simpler than that?*

 ## Quickstart